Average Utility Costs in Georgia

 Compare all cities

 Estimated monthly costs by city, sorted by total (highest first).
 Same assumed usage (1,000 kWh, 5,000 gal) for comparison; some cities may show $0 when no single published municipal rate is available or service varies by address.
-8 cities.
+17 cities; 10 per page.

 CityCountyElectricWaterSewerTrashTotalView